monatemedia/docker-engine-on-linux/README.md

 Then select the option `setup-nginx-proxy`.

 Once the Nginx proxy has been set up, visit your IP address.
-You should get HTTP Error 503(Service Temporarily Unavailable) status code message from Nginx.
+You should get HTTP Error 503(Service Unavailable) status code message from Nginx.

 ![Nginx HTTP Error 503 Screen Shot][nginx-http-error-503-screenshot]